datasparks/TeradataSparks/README.md

 # TeradataSparks
-Teradatata tips and code samples
+Teradatata tips and code samples from dataSparks

+A place for sample code
+Simple tips
+Tricks
+Ideas
+etc